GovTechSG/purple-a11y-desktop/README.md

 npm run start
 ```

 An application window should be open with the inserted version.
+You mahy debug the app through Terminal / PowerShell window.

 #### Facing issues?